 Jesus tells us that whatever we think we have done has no effect because the world is illusory.
 We simply cannot and have not made ourselves unworthy because we have not done "battle with the Son of God."
 (W.93.5.6) We have not changed ourselves.
 Nothing real has happened.
-We have not sinned, nor have we changed who we are.
+We have not sinned, nor have we changed who we are as the Christ.
 "What power can this self you made possess, when it would contradict the Will of God."
-(W.93.5.9) This is a statement of the Atonement principle, which says that we absolutely do not have the power to change what we are.
-We can obliterate awareness of the truth, but he tells us, "Your sinlessness is guaranteed by God!"
+(W.93.5.9) This is a statement of the Atonement principle, which says that we absolutely do not have the power to change what we are in truth.
+We can obliterate awareness of the truth, but he says, "Your sinlessness is guaranteed by God!"
 (W.93.6.1) This is fact!
 "Over and over this must be repeated, until it is accepted," (W.93.6.2) which means we must bring our misperceptions of who we are, our dark and hateful thoughts and our judgments, to the truth.
 It means, when we hold thoughts that are not true, we need to become willing to recognize them and bring them to the Holy Spirit.
-These are beliefs that we are unworthy, abandoned, bad, and ultimately guilty.
-The only true thing is that we are sinless.
-It reminds me of Miracle Principle 14, which says miracles arise from conviction.
-To me, this means to stand in truth and not invest in what does not exist.
-Our hateful, angry, and distressing thoughts have no substance and no reality.
-They are truly all meaningless.
-They have no impact on the truth.
-We can dismiss them as the lies of the ego and simply refuse to listen, but we must stand on conviction for the miracle to be revealed.
+These are beliefs such as we are unworthy, abandoned, bad, lacking and ultimately guilty.
+The only true thing is that we are innocent.

+Miracle Principle 14 says miracles arise from conviction.
+What this means to me is that I can take a stand in truth and not invest in what does not exist.
+It is the recognition that my hateful, angry, and distressing thoughts have no substance and no reality.
+They are truly all meaningless having no impact on the truth of my Being.
+I can dismiss them as the lies of the ego and simply refuse to listen, but I must stand on conviction for the miracle to be revealed.

-We need to apply these Lessons in order to be released from the hold the ego seems to have on us because we have over-learned the ego's program.
-In order to experience the truth about ourselves, we need to let go of the guilt.
+If we want to be released from the hold the ego seems to have on us as a result of having overlearned the ego's program, we need to let go of the guilt in the mind.
 We do this by taking responsibility for our projections and bringing them to the Holy Spirit.
 We have developed defenses to protect our self-image, but now we are asked to question everything we think we are and everything we believe about ourselves.
 I did not make myself.
 Any thought of what "I" made of myself must be questioned and be given over to the Holy Spirit.
 Light and joy and peace abide in my mind because I am part of God.

 Will these affirmations change our minds about who we are?
 No, they are not enough.
-We must do the work of excavating the ego.
-On this journey with the Course, there can be a tendency to take on a "spiritual ego" or self-image that denies the darkness in the mind.
-It comes from an intellectual understanding of the Course where we have not yet done the work of undoing the guilt.
+We must do the work of excavating the beliefs in the mind.
+There can be a tendency to take on a "spiritual ego" or self-image that denies the darkness in the mind.
+It comes from an intellectual understanding of the Course where we have not yet done the work of unwinding the mind from the belief in sin and guilt.
 What we must recognize is the importance of undoing the ego, rather than trying to make a better, nicer, or more spiritual ego.